gwen-interpreter/gwen/README.md

 Meta Features
 -------------

-In addition to standard Gherkin features, Gwen also supports and introduces meta features.
+In addition to standard Gherkin features, gwen also supports and introduces meta features.
 These are also defined in Gherkin and can provide powerful capabilities for eliminating redundancy.
 They also provide a clean separation between evaluation and configuration.
 Meta features are loaded into the